Graylog2/documentation/pages/plugins.rst

 Change some default values
 --------------------------

-Open the ``JiraAlarmCallbackMetaData.java`` file and change the default values there to something that more sense.
-Especially the author name etc should be changed.
+Open the ``JiraAlarmCallbackMetaData.java`` file and customize the default values like the plugin description, the website URI, and so on.
+Especially the author name etc. should be changed.

 Now go on with implementing the actual login in one of the example plugin chapters below.

 Example Alarm Callback plugin
 =============================

-Let's assume you still want to build the mentioned Jira AlarmCallback plugin.
+Let's assume you still want to build the mentioned JIRA AlarmCallback plugin.
 First open the ``JiraAlarmCallback.java`` file and let it implement the ``AlarmCallback`` interface::

   public class JiraAlarmCallback implements AlarmCallback